 The driveways shall be of reinforced concrete of not less than 3000 pounds per square inch (psi) or, based on homeowner selection and available funding, other all-weather surface, i.e., decomposed granite, shells, crushed limestone, etc. These materials form a hard packed surface for an automobile to drive on.
 These driveways may be used as access for a vehicle to travel from the road to a concrete parking pad or a suitably sized concrete exit pad that will allow a disabled person to exit and enter his/her vehicle.
 The exit pad shall be a minimum of 36-inch-wide route that meets UFAS standards for slope and lead to 36-inch-wide entry door on the home.
-The driveway size shall be adequate for two (2) vehicles to be parked with a minimum size of 420 square feet not to include apron or public right of way area.
+The driveway size shall be adequate for two vehicles to be parked with a minimum size of 420 sq. ft. not to include apron or public right of way area.

+G. Smoke Detectors

-- G. Smoke Detectors: Smoke detectors are required in accordance with National Fire Protection Association (NFPA) 74.
-All smoke detectors shall have 10 years battery back-up.
-All Smoke Detectors must be installed in compliance with City of Houston Code requirements. - H. Carbon Monoxide Detectors: Where Carbon Monoxide Detectors are required by code, they shall be hard-wired with 10 year battery back-up installed per the manufacturer's instructions.
+Smoke detectors are required in accordance with National Fire Protection Association (NFPA) 74.
+All smoke detectors shall be hardwired and shall have 10-year battery backup.
+All Smoke Detectors must be installed in compliance with City of Houston Code requirements in each bedroom.

+H. Carbon Monoxide Detectors

+Where Carbon Monoxide Detectors are required by code, they shall be hard-wired with 10-year battery back-up, installed per the manufacturer's instructions, typically one per hallway.